RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 chat_gpt: revision
 ---

-When searching for examples of table components built with the ViewComponent gems, I was surprised to find none.
+When searching for examples of table components built with the [ViewComponent gem](https://github.com/viewComponent/view_component/), I was surprised to find none.
 After some inquiries, I came across examples that worked like this:

 ```erb